js-joda/js-joda/_includes/README.md

 + js-joda is immutable.
 Immutability aligns well with pure functions and with the architecture of frameworks like React and Flux.

-+ js-joda is a port of the sophisticated, robust and domain-driven API of Joda-Time (to be more precise of the ThreeTen-Backport of the Java SE 8 java.time package).

 ## The js-joda domain models